kgdunn/pid-book/least-squares-modelling/least-squares-model-analysis.rst

         \mathcal{V}\{b_1\} &= \sum_i{ \left( \dfrac{x_i - \overline{\mathrm{x}}}{\sum_j{\left( x_j - \overline{\mathrm{x}} \right)^2}} \right)^2   } \mathcal{V}\{y_i\} \\
         \mathcal{V}\{b_1\} &= \dfrac{\mathcal{V}\{y_i\}}{\sum_j{\left( x_j - \overline{\mathrm{x}} \right)^2}}

+where :math:`j` is an index for all data points used to build the least squares model.

 **Questions**:

 #.
 So now apart from the numerator term, how could you decrease the error in your model's |b1| coefficient?